sts10/sts10.github.io/_posts/2023-05-17-securedrop-wordlist-luck.markdown

 Later in 2022, [I removed a few more awkward/inappropriate words from the list](https://github.com/freedomofpress/securedrop/commit/7c7dada9e0e8ad62e5a52f2d3d5c2fcf816e7223), like "gonad", "grope"," junky", "opium", and "rectal".
 As one of my replacement words, I added "gala" to the list, not realizing at the time that this was a prefix word of "galaxy".
 Now the list has two prefix words on it: "impress" and "gala".

-I did not check to see if the words as was adding as replacements were prefix words of words already on the list, nor did I check that the end resulting list was free of prefix words or uniquely decodable.
+I did not check to see if the words I was adding as replacements were prefix words of words already on the list, nor did I check that the end resulting list was free of prefix words or uniquely decodable.
 And yet, luckily enough, [the list as it stands today](https://github.com/freedomofpress/securedrop/blob/develop/securedrop/wordlists/en.txt) is still uniquely decodable.

 ```text
 List length               : 7603 words